cockroachdb/docs/v21.1/set-primary-region.md

 ## Required privileges

-To set a primary region for a database, the user must have one of the following:
+To add a primary region to a database with no existing regions, the user must have one of the following:

 - Membership to the [`admin`](authorization.html#roles) role for the cluster.
 - Membership to the [owner](authorization.html#object-ownership) role, or the [`CREATE` privilege](authorization.html#supported-privileges), for the database and all tables in the database.

+To switch primary regions to a region that has already been added to a database, the user must have membership to the [owner](authorization.html#object-ownership) role for the database, or have the [`CREATE` privilege](authorization.html#supported-privileges) on the database.

 ## Examples